Skip to main content

 What Is Earned Value Management?

 EVM allows you to report on both schedule and cost using a dollar value as a base unit.
-It provides an apples-to-apples approach to project reporting.
+It provides an apples-to-apples guide to project status reporting.

 Now I know you’re thinking: My project management tool tells me how far I am through the project and I know how far I am through the budget.
 Isn’t that enough?